sjentsch/lsjDocs/_pages/Ch13_ANOVA_02.rst

 |Y_ik| = µ + ϵ\ :sub:`ik`

 where we make the *assumption* (discussed later) that the residual values ϵ\ :sub:`ik` are normally distributed, with mean 0 and a standard deviation *σ* that is the same for all groups.
-To use the notation that we introduced in Chapter `Introduction to probability
-<Ch07_Probability.html#introduction-to-probability>`__ we would write this
-assumption like this:
+To use the notation that we introduced in chapter :doc:`Introduction to probability <Ch07_Probability>` we would write this assumption like this:

 ϵ\ :sub:`ik` ~ Normal(0, σ²)